shakacode/react_on_rails/README.md

     search: uri.query, # id=30&limit=5

     # Other
     serverSide: boolean # Are we being called on the server or client?
-NOTE, if you conditionally
+Note: if you conditionally
      # render something different on the server than the client, then React will only show the
      # server version!
   }